 The following is an explanation of rules and regulations (“Rules and Regulations”) governing the submission of films or videos (hereafter referred to as “the Project”) to the Big Syn Institute, an initiative of the Centre of Big Synergy, a not for profit company limited by guarantee, registered in England and Wales (11529720), whose registered office is at 35-37 Ludgate Hill, London, England, EC4M 7J (hereafter referred to as “Institute”), to be considered for the 2020 Big Syn International Film Festival, London (hereafter referred to as “Festival”).

 By agreeing to these Terms And Conditions, the individual or organisation submitting the Project (hereafter called the “Applicant”) acknowledges that s/he or it has obtained consent from any and all owners, creators, writers, Producers and/or other authorised representatives of the Project (hereafter called the “Project’s Owners”) whose consent is required to submit the Project to the Institute, and has read and understood the submission rules and regulations set forth below.

 In submitting a Project for the Festival, the Applicant is agreeing to abide by the Rules and Regulations below.

 Projects must be submitted no later than specified below.

-2.1 Projects must be submitted in 2 ways, both via www.filmfreeway.com.
+2.1 Projects must be submitted in any 2 ways below, both via www.filmfreeway.com.

-b) Submit link/s of the Project/s on YouTube or Vimeo.
-Please include password, if password protected.
+- b) Submit link/s of the Project/s as on YouTube or Vimeo.
+Please include password, if the video is password protected.

 The Institute reserves the right to disqualify, without refund of any or all submission fees paid by the Applicant, any Project that is not submitted via one of these formats.
 Note, this registered office address is not to be used as a postal address.